envytools/envytools/docs/hw/falcon/arith.rst

 Sign extension: sext
 ====================

-Does a sign-extension of low X bits of a value.
+Does a sign-extension of low (X+1) bits of a value.
+Sets ``s`` and ``z`` flags according to the result.
+The second argument is, after masking to 5 bits, the bit index (counting from LSB) which contains the new sign bit
+- the result will be equal to the source with all bits higher than that replaced with a copy of the sign bit.

 Instructions:
     ===== =========== =========